kreativwebdesign/lode/cli/README.md

 \
 Then for each level of detail the following options can be set:\
 `For which distance should the artifact "XXX" be used? (-1 for infinity)`:\
 Set the distance, this artifact should be visible.
 The values stack onto the previous distance.
-Type `-1` for the artifact to be rendered infinitely.
+Type `-1` for the last artifact to be rendered infinitely (only valid for the last artifact).
 The first one being the original artifact\
 `Target scale for the artifact "LOD-X" (0-1)`:\
 Set the target scale for this artifact relative to the original size.
 Choose a value between 1 (being the same as the original) and 0 (being no polygons).
 This can not be set for the original artifact.